 The best Tour de France ever?
 Some say 1989, take your pick.
-During the 1989 Tour many knew it was an exceptional edition and reading and watching material from that year there were regular comparisons with 1964 held up as the vintage edition and reference point.
+During the 1989 Tour many knew it was an exceptional edition and many held up 1964 as a reference point or even the vintage edition.
 With this in mind here’s a mini-series to take a look the 1964 Tour.
 Part I below looks at the year in general, the cycling season, the race’s route and format.

 Lyndon Johnson was US President, Charles de Gaulle French President.
 Nikita Khrushchev was deposed as Soviet leader.
 Brazil turned into a dictatorship.
 Tokyo hosted the Olympics.
 Cassius Clay knocked out Sonny Liston.
 The James Bond film “Goldfinger” is released.
 The Beatles topped the charts.
 France was in the middle of a long period of strong economic growth and embracing consumer brands, television and the car and the Tour de France reflected this.